emer/axon/Rubicon.md

 The delta learning rule for novelty extinction works via the same extinction logic as regular US pathways: if no US outcome occurs, and the maximum effort limit has been reached, then the LHb dip / reset dynamic is activated, triggering phasic ACh release as if an actual US had occurred.

-### BLANovelCS
+## BLANovelCS

 The first, novelty pool in the BLA requires a stimulus input to drive it when a novel CS comes on.
 This is accomplished in a simple way in the model through a layer (`BLANovelCS`) with fixed (non-learning) synaptic weights from all CS inputs, such that any given CS will activate a particular activity pattern over this layer.
 This layer projects into the first BLApos pools, and drives activity there for novel CSs.
 When a specific CS acquires a specific US outcome representation in the BLA, that pathway should out-compete the "default" BLANovelCS pathway.

-## CeM
+# Central Amygdala: CeM

 For now, CeM is only serving as an integration of BLA `Acq` and `Ext` inputs, representing the balance between them.
 This uses non-learning projections and mostly CeM is redundant with BLA anyway.
 This also elides the function CeL.

-## Central Amygdala: CeM

- **CeM -> PPTg -> ACh** This pathway drives acetylcholine (ACh) release in response to *changes* in BLA activity from one trial step to the next, so that ACh can provide a phasic signal reflecting the onset of a *new* CS or US, consistent with available data about firing of neurons in the nucleus basalis and CIN (cholinergic interneurons) in the BG [(Sturgill et al., 2020)](#references).
-This ACh signal modulates activity in the BG, so gating is restricted to these time points.
-The `CeM` (central nucleus of the amygdala) provides a summary readout of the BLA activity levels, as the difference between the `Acq - Ext` activity, representing the overall CS activity strength.
-This goes to the `PPTg` (pedunculopontine tegmental nucleus) which computes a temporal derivative of its CeM input, which then drives phasic DA (dopamine, in VTA and SNc anatomically) and ACh, as described in the PVLV model [(Mollick et al., 2020)](#references).
+Biologically, the CeM is capable of independent associative learning, but this is likely redundant with BLA learning in most cases.

-# SC -> LDT ACh
+# Superior Colliculus: SC -> LDT ACh

 In the [Mollick et al. (2020)](#references) version, the PPTg (pedunculopontine tegmentum) directly computed a temporal derivative of amygdala inputs, to account for phasic DA firing only at the *onset* of a CS, when the BLA has sustained CS activity.
 However, updated research shows that this is incorrect, and it is also causes problems functionally in the context of the BOA model.